lecovi/minesweeper/README.md

 - Friday's night reading about several minesweeper implementations.
 - Saturday & Sunday I didn't work on it (family issues).
 - Monday Morning, back on track, coding from 9.00 a.m. to 11.00 a.m.
-- Monday Nigth, trying to get more features on, coding from 9.00 p.m. to ...
+- Monday Nigth, trying to get more features on, coding from 9.00 p.m. to 10.15 p.m.
+Missing Frontend.
+- Tuesday...

 ### Deviget Code Challenge